-The data board is the heart of the sensors architecure, powered by an ARM M0+ 32-bits at 48Mhz running the Smart Citizen 2.0 software, combining the low power consumption of the ARM M0 family with the power of a 32-bits processor with 32KB of RAM and 256KB FLASH memory.
-That offers enough program storage and memory space to support multiple auxiliary sensors and no expense.
-It also includes a Wi-Fi module, a micro SD card slot, an internal Flash and a battery management solution all on a single board.
+The data board is a data-logger at the core of the sensors architecture supporting the Smart Citizen Kit and the Smart Citizen Station.
+This module is powered by an ARM M0+ 32-bits 48Mhz SAMD21 running the Smart Citizen Firmware), combining the low power consumption of the ARM M0 family with the power of a 32-bits processor with 32KB of RAM and 256KB of FLASH memory.
+This solution offers enough program storage and memory space to support multiple auxiliary sensors.
+This chip is used by the Arduino Zero and MKR boards, therefore benefiting from the open community built around these boards in particular and the Arduino project in general.

 The controller allows the batteries to be easily charged using the boards micro USB connector using any standard USB power adapter like the ones used on Smartphones.
 On remote areas, it can also be powered using a selection of PV Panels like Voltaics Systems 6W panel.

 Learn more about the software running inside the Data Board on the Firmware section.